swax/NAISYS/apps/naisys/README.md

   - `ns-mail` - A context friendly 'mail system' used for agent to agent communication
   - `ns-lynx` - A context friendly wrapping on the lynx browser that can use a separate LLM to reduce the size of a large webpage into something that can fit into the LLM's context
   - `ns-genimg "<description>" <filepath>` - Generates an image with the given description, save at the specified fully qualified path
   - `ns-agent` - A way for LLMs to start/stop their own sub-agents.
 Communicating with each other with `ns-mail`.
-Set the `subagentMax` in the agent config to enable.

 ## Changelog